fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ### Gram-Schmidt algorithm

 An iterative method for constructing an [[Orthonormal Basis]] from a set of [[Linearly Independent]] vectors.
-It works by orthogonalizing each vector with respect to the previous ones, then normalizing each resulting vector to have unit length.[^GS-Jupyter]
+It works by orthogonalizing each vector with respect to the previous ones, then normalizing each resulting vector to have unit length.[^gsjupyter]

 ### Linear Combination